Art in Sonoma County

 Art

-February 15 through June 8, UNRULY: North Bay Artists from the San Francisco Art Institute
+Through June 8, UNRULY: North Bay Artists from the San Francisco Art Institute

 The exhibition honors the legacy of the San Francisco Art Institute (SFAI), the oldest and most influential fine arts school on the West Coast, which shut its doors in 2022 after 150 years of dynamic art making.
 The UNRULY exhibition specifically focuses on the impact and influence of SFAI in the North Bay.
 The show features the work of 18 regional artists, spanning multiple generations, who either studied or taught at the Art Institute.
 Collectively, they embody the spirit of boundary-pushing and experimentation that the school so famously fostered, affirmed, and supported.